The Daily Grind – Albuquerque, New Mexico

 The Daily Grind has been making the daily grind easier to bear since 1996.
 For seven years–until September, 2013–the coffee shop operated in the East Downtown district before relocating to the Calibers Center on Cutler Avenue just west of Washington.
 The Daily Grind is located in a battleship grey corrugated steel building.
 If not for the signage and picture windows in the restaurant’s storefront, first-timers might think they’ve mistakenly arrived at an industrial complex of some sort.
 Compounding doubts newcomers might as to whether they’ve reached the right location is that The Daily Grind is sandwiched between I40 on its south and a diversion channel about a quarter mile north.
 Its next door neighbors are a gun store and pro shop and a fly and tackle shop, not the usual coffee shop neighbors.

-The two-page menu includes a smattering of New Mexican favorites, but for the most part focuses on traditional American favorites prepared with creative touches.
-The nine item breakfast menu includes an array of sweet (pancakes, French toast), savory (panini, eggs, omelets), piquant (huevos rancheros, burritos) and healthy (yogurt, fresh fruit).
-Not including soups, there are eight items on the lunch menu, but you can also have panini sandwiches or burgers.
-The dinner menu features only six items, some of which you might find at a gourmet restaurant.
+A multi-page menu includes distinctive breakfast, lunch and dinner items, focusing on traditional American favorites prepared with creative touches.
+The fourteen item breakfast menu, served all day, includes an array of sweet (pancakes, French toast), savory (Cheddar waffle BLT, breakfast bagel), piquant (huevos rancheros, chile pocket) and healthy (yogurt).
+The lunch menu includes leafy greens, panini sandwiches or burgers.
+The dinner menu features only seven items, some of which you might find at a gourmet restaurant.
 Don’t make your dessert decision based on the menu.
 You’ve got to visit the pastry case to select the sweet treat that’s just perfect for you.
 In the three years in between our first and second visit, the menu had changed substantially.
 As with all good restaurants, changes to the menu are inevitable to keep things fresh.

-Of the eight items on the lunch menu, four are sandwiches, including two tortilla wraps.
-A separate paninis menu features five sandwiches pressed on local baguettes from Le Paris French Bakery in Albuquerque.
-Sandwiches are served with housemade potato chips and cornichon pickles.
+12 October 2013: Within the sandwich menu, you’ll find only a couple of paninis, but they’re memorable.
+All sandwiches are prepared on locally baked bread from Le Paris French Bakery in Albuquerque.
+Sandwiches are served with housemade potato chips or fries and cornichon pickles.
 The chips are crispy, but not brittle and they’re low in salt.
-A bowlful enough of cornichons isn’t enough to sate pickle lovers so the four that accompany your sandwich are strictly a tease.
+A bowlful of cornichons isn’t enough to sate pickle lovers so the four that accompany your sandwich are strictly a tease.

 The Daily Grind is a true respite from the daily grind, the type of coffee shop you’d frequent if it was in your neighborhood or that you wouldn’t mind driving a half hour for, especially with the promise of warm raspberry scones awaiting you.